American Bar Association Center on Children and Law

 Implementation Toolkit Improving Education Outcomes for Children and Youth in Foster Care.
 This publication offers assistance for those who seek to learn from other states and advocates about the tools, resources, and best practices that can improve educational outcomes in their state.

-A visual representation for a better understanding of the journey through Foster Care.
+Journey through Foster Care is a visual representation for a better understanding of the journey through Foster Care.

 Legal Center for Foster Care & Education serves as a national technical assistance resource and information clearinghouse on legal and policy matters affecting the education of children in the foster care system.